Get Pre-Approved For Your Car Loan Apply Now

 What is the difference between a lease and finance agreement?

 With finance agreements, every payment you make goes toward owning the car, and when the loan is paid off, you have 100% equity.
-Loan payments are usually higher than leasing since you're covering the entire value of the car.
+Loan payments are usually higher than leasing costs since you're covering the entire value of the car.

 How does leasing a vehicle work?

 When you lease a vehicle, you make regular payments on a car over a short-fixed term (typically 2-4 years) and then return the vehicle once the lease is up.
 Leasing, like renting a car for a long period of time, means you only pay for the car’s value that you use.
 Unlike financing or owning a vehicle, you’re only required to pay for the depreciation costs of a leased car.
-Due to this factor, leasing a vehicle typically has lower monthly payments.
+Due to this factor, leasing a vehicle typically has a lower initial payment and lower monthly payments.

 How does financing a vehicle work?